QuTech-Delft/OpenQL/docs/mapping.rst

 for the possible placements of the two-qubit gate along each path.

 The alternatives are ordered; this is relevant for the ``maptiebreak`` option below.
-The alternatives are:
+The alternatives are ordered:

-- first ordered by the two-qubit gate for which they are an alternative; the most critical two-qubit gate is first;
+- first by the two-qubit gate for which they are an alternative; the most critical two-qubit gate is first;
   remember that there can be more than one two-qubit gate when ``all`` was selected for the ``maplookahead`` option.

 - then by the followed path; each path is represented by